impactfitnessoakland.com

 • Re-measure every 4 weeks.
 Look at body composition, not weight.
 Adjust calories if recomp has stalled for two consecutive measurements.

 • Hold for 16–24 weeks.
 Recomp is not a 6-week project.
-The clients we see succeed think in seasons, not in deadlines.
+The clients who succeed think in seasons, not deadlines.

 For a working example of how a 12-week structured push fits into this longer arc, see our blog post on transformation challenges — the practical application of these principles.